TedTschopp/The-Marchen-Engine/index.md

 case, one character (usually the one with the highest total of modifiers on the check) is considered the leader of the effort and makes the check normally, while each helper makes the same check.
-The Effect of a helper's check result can provide either a bonus (DM+1 with a successful result, DM+2 with an Exceptional Success) or a penalty (DM-1 with a failed result, DM-2 with an Exceptional Failure) to the leader's check result.
+The Effect of a helper's check result can provide either a bonus (⚅+1 with a successful result, ⚅+2 with an Exceptional Success) or a penalty (⚅-1 with a failed result, ⚅-2 with an Exceptional Failure) to the leader's check result.
 In many cases, outside help isn't beneficial, or only a limited number of helpers can aid someone at once.
 The Referee limits aid as appropriate for the task and conditions.

 ##### Task Chaining

-TASK CHAINS

 Often, players will find themselves performing a series of interlinked tasks or working as a group.